Hermann Hesse

-Hermann Karl Hesse ([ˈhɛʁman ˈhɛsə]; 2 July 1877 – 9 August 1962) was a German-Swiss poet, novelist, and painter.
-His best-known works include Francis of Assisi, Demian, Steppenwolf, Siddhartha, and The Glass Bead Game, each of which explores an individual's search for authenticity, self-knowledge and spirituality.
-In 1946, he received the Nobel Prize in Literature.
+Hermann Karl Hesse ([ˈhɛʁman ˈhɛsə]; 2 July 1877 – 9 August 1962) was a German-Swiss poet and novelist, and winner of the 1946 Nobel Prize in Literature.
+His interest in Eastern religious, spiritual, and philosophical traditions, combined with his involvement with Jungian analysis, helped to shape his literary work.
+His best-known novels include Demian, Steppenwolf, Siddhartha, Narcissus and Goldmund, and The Glass Bead Game, each of which explores an individual's search for authenticity, self-knowledge, and spirituality.